LOTUS

 THE ACCOMPLISHMENTS

-That maiden race on Boxing Day ‘59 was not an auspicious start, with the 18 finishing seventh.
+That maiden race on Boxing Day ‘59 wasn’t the most promising start, with the 18 finishing seventh.
 Performances quickly improved, and with three new Team Lotus drivers competing during the 1960 Formula Junior season, the car won almost every UK race it entered.

 Today, the Lotus Type 18 is best remembered as a Formula 1 car – also in 1960 – and for its association with the late Sir Stirling Moss, who took the first-ever F1 victory for a Lotus car.

-At a rain-affected Monaco Grand Prix on 29 May 1960 he drove relentlessly through the city streets to take the chequered flag by almost a minute from Bruce McLaren.
-Moss also drove to victory in the US Grand Prix at the end of the season, securing the 2nd place for Lotus in the constructor’s championship.
+At a rain-affected Monaco GP he drove relentlessly through the city streets to take the chequered flag by almost a minute from Bruce McLaren.
+Moss also won the US Grand Prix at the end of the season, securing the 2nd place for Lotus in the constructor’s championship.

 THE DRIVERS